 Managing your business, you would know who needs more permissions and who needs less.
 For example, people who need to adjust the setting to tweak the results should be given more authority, while those who need the data but have no concerns with the setting must be given less authority.

-For example, SEO Specialist should get the ownership, but a content strategist shouldn’t until he/she manages the SEO.
+For example, SEO Specialist should get the ownership, but a content strategist shouldn’t until he or she manages the SEO.

 Furthermore, there’s a third role as well:

 An associate: this is not a person indeed.
 Here, the associate refers to the GSC’s association With GA (Google Analytics).
-You can link a GA property with GSC to see all the GSC reports without using GSC.
+You can link a GA property with GSC to see all the GSC reports without using the Google search console.

-In addition, you can also access Google Analytics reports from two of the GSC’s sections that are site links and links to your site
+In addition, you can also access Google search analytics reports from two of the GSC’s sections that are site internal links and links to your site

 Getting Started